futureversecom/sdk-unity-sylo/README.md

-# Unity Sylo SDk
+# Unity Sylo SDK

-A Unity Engine plugin that provides a simple API for accessing data associated with a Sylo Decentralized Identifier (DID).
+**A Sylo data access plugin for Unity, by [Futureverse](https://www.futureverse.com)**

+The **Sylo SDK** is a Unity Engine plugin for accessing off-chain decentralized data using **Sylo DIDs (Decentralized Identifiers)**.
+It provides a simple interface for loading Sylo data, setting resolver URIs, and authenticating via FuturePass tokens.

+> For more on Sylo and the broader Futureverse developer ecosystem, visit the [Futureverse Documentation Hub](https://docs.futureverse.com).

 ---